highmeh/lure/README.md

 ## Lure is taking a long time to complete.
 Disable theHarvester in resources/config.py. theHarvester takes a long time to generate very few results.

+## What if I want to use lure For OSINT, but not phishing?
+Use the "-x" switch to ignore the GoPhish server options entirely.

+## How do I get a list of my results?
+Use "-c" for Comma-Separated Value output, or "-p" to print e-mail addresses only.

+## How do I exclude pre-defined/out of scope users from ending up in a contact list?
+Create an exclusions file.
+Add the emails you want to exclude, one per line, into a text file and run lure with the "-e file.txt" option.

 ## Where do I enter API keys, tester names, and other variables?
 Edit resources/config.py.
 You can run ``mv resources/config.sample.py resources/config.py`` to fill in the configuration template.